2018 Houston Astros season: Performance overview

 Astros pitchers set a new MLB record by striking out 1,687 opposing batters during the season.
 The team had 96 games in which they struck out 10 or more batters, also a record.
 In addition, they were the first team to strike out 5 or more batters in each of 162 games.
 The 534 runs surrendered by the pitching staff was the second-fewest by an AL club in a non-strike season since the implementation of the DH in 1973.

-Their 63 errors committed set a franchise-record low over an entire season.
+Meanwhile, the Astros' 63 errors committed set a franchise-record low over an entire season.